MohammadMahdiMirrashid/DP-with-normalized-class-representatives/README.md

 To what extent do SSL representations amplify or stabilize DP noise relative to traditional supervised features?

-We provide empirical and theoretical evidence that this approach significantly outperforms DP fine-tuning in the tight-privacy regime, while requiring orders of magnitude less computation.
+We provide empirical  evidence that this approach significantly outperforms DP fine-tuning in the tight-privacy regime, while requiring orders of magnitude less computation.